keithws/wax-on/README.md

 ## Todo

-In chronological order (oldest first); not in order of priority.
+In chronological order (most recent first); not in order of priority.
+Please create an issue if you'd like any of these changes or to recommend other changes.

 * add support for running in the browser (client-side)
 * investigate possibility of using partial blocks in addition to the extends helper
-* please create an issue if you'd like any of these changes or to recommend other changes

-## Changelog
+## Change Log

+_1.0.1 — September 16, 2016_

+* added tests for the four common use cases outlined in the Pug docs
+* make it possible to override a block to provide additional blocks
+* make it possible to redefine a block from a parent template

 _1.0.0 — September 16, 2016_

 * initial version
-* requires node.js fs and path modules to load layouts from the file system
+* requires node.js File System and Path modules to load layouts from the file system

 ## License